FORCED ENTERTAINMENT IS COMMITTED TO PROTECTING YOUR PRIVACY.

 We use Google Analytics to inform us about our digital audience demographics, including: the age and gender of our users, along with the interests they express through their online travel and purchasing activities.
 We will use the data provided by Google Analytics to develop our website and content around our users’ interests.
 The data is provided in aggregate and is not personally identifiable to us.

 All data is stored securely on a locked server, with regulated and limited access using SSH Keys and IP restriction, the database is password protected.
 The data collected is used exclusively by Forced Entertainment in accordance with the General Data Protection Regulation (GDPR).
 Backups of the database are stored on servers within the EU.

 Forced Entertainment does not rent, sell or otherwise share information about our contacts with any other business, organisation or individual.
 The only exception to this is where we are legally obliged to do so to comply with a current judicial proceeding, a court order or legal process served on our website.

 How long will I stay on the mailing list?

-Forced Entertainment will regularly review our mailing list and refresh it by asking anyone that doesn’t open an email from us for twelve consecutive months to acknowledge their wish to keep receiving emails, or otherwise.
+Forced Entertainment will regularly review our mailing list and refresh it by asking anyone that doesn’t open an email from us for twenty four consecutive months to acknowledge their wish to keep receiving emails, or otherwise.